 According to the National Highway Traffic Safety Administration (NHTSA), more than 80% of motorcycle accidents result in injury or death for the motorcyclist.
 If you or someone you love has sustained injuries or died because of someone else’s negligence in a motorcycle accident, you have the right to hold that person responsible for their actions.

-We can help.
-Call Morris Bart, LLC today at (337) 446-4571 to speak with a Lafayette motorcycle accident lawyer.
-We can help you explore what options you have for recovering compensation for your losses, and the consultation is free.
-Our team has worked on many motorcycle accident cases and is proud of our results.
-Let us see how we can help you today.
+A Lafayette motorcycle accident attorney from Morris Bart, LLC can help you explore what options you have for recovering compensation for your losses, and the consultation is free.
+Our team has worked on many motorcycle accident cases, and we are proud of our results.

 For a free legal consultation with a Motorcycle Accident lawyer serving Lafayette, call 800-537-8185